Why do cancers start?

 - Familial adenomatous polyposis (FAP) – polyps and bowel

-DNA repair genes; Some genes control pathways which help mend DNA mutations, so play a critical role in maintaining genetic stability so protecting us from cancer.
-DNA repair defects are a common cause of inherited cancer susceptibility, and many examples have now been recognized, including
+Some genes control pathways which help mend DNA mutations and maintain genetic stability, protecting us from cancer.
+DNA repair defects are a common cause of inherited cancer susceptibility, and examples include:

 - Fanconi anaemia

 - Breast cancer susceptibility – BRCA1 and BRCA2